 The next step was to implement a functioning system of long-lasting documentation.
 We experimented with different possibilities such as maps, pictures and texts to record the actions that took place.
 The most important thing we learned from this was that a digital platform automatically leads to exclusion.
 Another finding was that a localisation of all ideas is an important part of the discussion and that the proposals gain momentum with their concretisation.
 This combination of imagining one's own ideas and reflection on how their implementation could happen was the most motivating aspect we could observe.
 Developing the ability to realise some of these ideas, even if only on a temporary basis, became the focus of our work.
 With our trailer we were able to create a tool that would allow quick realisation and testing.
 The cooperation with the GZ was a lucky coincidence, as it enables the “WerkStadt” to live on beyond the timespan of our thesis project.

 4.1 Contribution

+Introduction

 “Getting into the field” and “Collecting your own data” is a common denominator in interaction-design practices.
 It is a way of getting into touch with different fields in a quick and efficient manner to gain an understanding of a challenge or topic one is confronted with.
 It is most frequently used when getting in touch with a target group and laying out a concept for a solution and the project that is being worked on.
 Especially during our research phase we have encountered many people and were present within the ecosystem of a neighbourhood and surrounding public space.
 In this phase we gained important knowledge on topics that people were worried about or needs they mentioned during our dialogue.
 Whilst having discussions with multiple people from different neighbourhoods in Zurich we realised that these topics and needs were often circling around very specific problems such as a missing traffic mirror or small conflicts between different actors with different interests.
 We believe that the methods we have used and the knowledge we gained prove to be useful for the different parties involved.
 Especially a civil engineering office or other municipal institutions can profit from choosing an approach similar to ours.
 Because with every street they rebuild, new challenges will arise, originating from new people with different circumstances and demographics.
 Around these challenges, a project has to evolve through inclusion of surrounding influences and concerns.
 Circling back to the points first mentioned in this paragraph, our approach of working with user studies and cultural probes proved very successful on a small scale, and could be very beneficial for the outcome of bigger projects as it allows gathering qualitative data in a quick and applied manner.
 As we have realised in our research, different approaches and perspectives in studying the implementation of solutions are essential to achieve a situational overview within a city and can aid in detecting problems and prioritising different solutions in the creation of public spaces.
 When working with a neighbourhood and a community the personal interactions and honesty in the feedback prove to be the most effective way of collecting criteria and assessing possible success of interventions.